purposebakery/MortalityDayFlutter/README.md

 - Unit tests support mockito inspired lib for mocking, stubbing
 - UI Tests support with flutter driver (Espresso (Android) or Earl Gray (iOS)) // not tested

-Flutter Web
+## Flutter Web // not tested
-- TODO

 ## CI / CD
-- works via fastlane
+- since using flutter as sdk for build relatively straight forward (for jenkins)
+- Github Actions / docker images available for flutter and they work!

 ## Noteworthy
-- Possible to add to existing Android or iOS app
+- Possible to add flutter to existing Android or iOS app (flutter in native / native in flutter)
-- Runtime permissions?

 ## Takeaway
-- Use for own small or medium sized apps
+- Use for small or medium sized apps
+- Use for short time to market (super fast dev)
-- Super fancy animations / design possible but requires (like all fields probably) a little more practice
+- Custom animations / design possible but requires (like all fields probably) a little more practice
 - Very easy if you don't want to think about design too much since it comes with a lot of in-house material design / cupertino set up.
-- Flutter Web not evaluated
+- Flutter web not evaluated (but not treated as first class citizen by the community)